Improving Health Outcomes by Connecting to the EITC

 A Conversation for Funders

-Join the EITC Funders Network and Grantmakers in Health (GIH) for a one-hour webinar – Improving Health Outcomes by Connecting to the EITC: A Conversation for Funders – on July 26th, 2018 at 2pm EDT to learn more about the body of research connecting the EITC to positive health outcomes and the ways in which health funders and economic opportunity funders are engaging in this intersect.
+On July 26, the EITC Funders Network and Grantmakers in Health (GIH) co-hosted a one-hour webinar – Improving Health Outcomes by Connecting to the EITC: A Conversation for Funders – to learn more about the body of research connecting the EITC to positive health outcomes and the ways in which health funders and economic opportunity funders are engaging in this intersect.

 - Kelli Komro, Rollins School of Public Health, Emory University